Praisesong for the Widow: Characters

 Avey "Avatara" Johnson: Around 64 years of age, Avey is an African-American widow living in North White Plains, New York.
 She raised three girls in both Brooklyn and North White Plains, moving from the apartment when she and her late husband, Jerome "Jay" Johnson, changed economic status twenty years previously.
 She was raised in Harlem and has three brothers.

 Marion Johnson: The youngest of Avey's three girls, Marion was the only child to oppose Avey's cruise.
 Seemingly more aware of her cultural roots, Marion teaches in a small community school and helps volunteer at a church in Harlem.

 Annawilda: Avey and Jerome's middle child, Annawilda is a bright individual and through academic success is now an intern at Meharry Hospital.
 She thinks that Avey's cruise with the other women is a good vacation idea, and supports her mother.

-Sis: The oldest daughter, Sis was very helpful to Avey during the hard and easy times in the Harlem apartment by caring for her sisters.
-Now married with two children, Sis hopes the cruise will take Avey's mind off Jerome Johnson's death.
+Sis: Sis is the oldest daughter.
+Sis is helpful to Avery during the hard and easy times.
+Sis lives with Avery in the Harlem apartment and helps by caring for her sisters.
+Sis is married with two children and hopes the cruise will take Avey's mind off Jerome Johnson's death.

 Jerome "Jay" Johnson: Avey's husband of many years, Jerome died four years before the beginning of the novel.
 During their married life, Jerome worked as a stock boy in a department store, in addition to later getting jobs as a vacuum cleaner salesman, and a certified accountant, through going back to school.

 Thomasina Moore: A longtime friend of Avey and her traveling companion, Thomasina is widow as well, but has no children.
 She becomes very upset when she learns that Avey is leaving the cruise early, showing her typical short temper and outspokenness.

 Clarice: Avey's other cruise ship partner, Clarice is much more passive in her reaction to Avey's leaving the ship.
 An overweight divorcee, Clarice is the youngest of the three African-American friends and has one son.

 Lebert Joseph: The owner of the small rum shop on Grenada which Avey enters on the beach, Lebert is a very old man with one short, gimp leg.
 He has a daughter named Rosalie Parvay who lives on Carriacou, and many grandchildren who live in the states.
 He is proud to direct his African heritage to the Chamba tribe, for which he knows the ritual song and dance.

 Rosalie Parvay: The widow daughter of Lebert Joseph, Rosalie lives on Carriacou with her maid, Milda.

 Aunt Cuney: A major figure in the childhood of Avey, Aunt Cuney is a woman who tells stories to Avey about African slaves when Avey visits her in Tatem, South Carolina, as a child.